JM-Mendez/jm-mendez/README.md

 ### 📝 Davenpad

 A personal project.
 This is a collaborative writing environment for visual writers.
-As a visual writer, to me images are extremely important to help me set tone and mood.
-Having quick access to research material as well.
-My goal is for this app to help me write, reference, and find inspiration at the speed of thought.
+As a visual writer, images are extremely important to help me set tone and mood, as well as having quick access to research material.
+My goal is for this app to help writers, reference, and find inspiration at the speed of thought.

 Built with draftjs (a modified fork I'm maintaining), react, redux, typescript, and fp-ts (functional programming library).